Sleep Centers of Alaska

 As an alternative to CPAP therapy, or in conjunction with CPAP therapy, oral appliance therapy has been proven to be an effective treatment for snoring and obstructive sleep apnea.
 Oral appliance therapy is simple, unobtrusive, quiet, and cost-effective.
-Sleep Centers of Alaska, with sleep clinics in Anchorage, Soldotna, Wasilla, and Fairbanks, offers oral appliance therapy in conjunction with treating dentists to patients who are candidates for the treatment.
+Sleep Centers of Alaska, with sleep clinics in Anchorage, Soldotna, and Wasilla, offers oral appliance therapy in conjunction with treating dentists to patients who are candidates for the treatment.

 If indicated, the sleep specialist will write the prescription for oral appliance therapy and then refer the patient to a qualified dentist trained in oral appliance therapy.
 The treating dentist then custom fabricates and fits the patient with the oral appliance and provides follow-up evaluations.
 The sleep specialist and treating dentist work together as an integrated team to resolve the sleep apnea and optimize the therapeutic response.